-(CNN) — If you're planning a trip to Canada, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Canada, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 What's on offer